desec-io/draft-thomassen-dnsop-multialgo-problem-statement/draft-thomassen-dnsop-multialgo-problem-statement.md

 ### Root zone (+ other zones with trust anchors)

-For the reasons laid out by the Root Zone Algorithm Rollover Study Design Team
+For the reasons laid out in the Root Zone Algorithm Rollover Study
-{{RolloverDesignTeam}}, the root will have difficulty following this practice.
+{{AlgorithmRolloverStudy}}, the root will have difficulty following this practice.
 The preferred approach would be to publish a trust anchor for the new algorithm and allow it to be configured on resolvers, without yet introducing the corresponding RRSIGs into the zone.

 Note that unlike in the DS case, the situation where all trust anchor algorithms are unsupported cannot plausibly occur, as it does not seem reasonable to